broken/soulsifter/README.md

 Would be awesome if others found use, but I'm focused on features I want versus making it available for others.
 However, hopefully the code samples or build steps will help somebody else.

+The mentions of RE are from where I previously housed my music - Rapid Evolution.
+It's a sweet music app, but ultimately I found I wanted more control.
+In the beginning there was a lot of syncing back & forth between its db and mine.
+However, I've completely moved off of RE now, so that code is deprecated & dusty, and will be removed when I find the need for code cleanup.

 OSX Build Instructions
 ======================